lucid2713/lucid2713.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-Hi.
-My name is Min-a Kim.
+Hi :> My name is Min-a Kim.

-I live in South Korea.
+I live in Seoul, South Korea.
+I was born in Busan(Korea) and had lived in there until 19 years old.

 I studied Sociology and ISC(Information Science and Culture) in Seoul National University.

 I'm really into things related to Art and Technology and also have interests in the digital society, human-computer interaction, media art and design, digital activism, environment and ecology.

 I like cooking, drawing, dancing, skateboarding -though not so good at!, jumping and strolling around.

+I speak Korean, English and French(un peu!
+I'm still studying).

 Link to your favorite <a href="http://reddit.com" target="blank">subreddit</a>.
 You can put a picture in, too.
 The code is already in, just name your picture "prof_pic.jpg" and put it in the img folder.